ernesto27/short-url-tutorial/README.md

 **build-deploy.yml**
-This job runs only when a new tag is created, it builds a docker image, push to docker hub and connect to a VM via ssh in order to run the lastest version of the service
+This job runs only when a new tag is created, it builds a docker image, push to docker hub and deploy to digital ocean kubernetes

 ---